-2) Mechanical.
-The provisions of the Rhode Island State Mechanical Code,SBC-4-2019 (Part 4 of this Subchapter), shall apply wherever referenced in this code as the International Mechanical Code and shall apply to the installation, alterations, repairs and replacement of mechanical systems, including equipment, appliances, fixtures, fittings and/or appurtenances, including ventilating, heating, cooling, air-conditioning and refrigeration systems, incinerators and other energy-related systems.
+2. Mechanical.
+The provisions of the Rhode Island State Mechanical Code,SBC-4 2021 (Part 4 of this Subchapter), shall apply wherever referenced in this code as the International Mechanical Code and shall apply to the installation, alterations, repairs and replacement of mechanical systems, including equipment, appliances, fixtures, fittings and/or appurtenances, including ventilating, heating, cooling, air-conditioning and refrigeration systems, incinerators and other energy-related systems.

-4) Property Maintenance.
-The provisions of the Rhode Island State Property Maintenance Code SBC-6-2019 (Part 6 of this Subchapter), Provides requirements for continued use and maintenance buildings and property, and of related plumbing, mechanical, electrical and fire protection systems in existing residential and non-residential structures.
+4. Property Maintenance.
+The provisions of the Rhode Island State Property Maintenance Code SBC-6 2021 (Part 6 of this Subchapter), Provides requirements for continued use and maintenance buildings and property, and of related plumbing, mechanical, electrical and fire protection systems in existing residential and non-residential structures.

-5) Fire Prevention Code.
-The provisions of or references to the International Fire Code 2019 edition shall be cross referenced to the appropriate section of the Rhode Island Fire Code (450-RICR-00-00-1 through 10).
-The chapters referencing construction standards will apply to either the Rhode Island Uniform Fire Code Standards, R.I.
+5. Fire Prevention Code.
+The provisions of or references to the International Fire Code 2021 edition shall be cross referenced to the appropriate section of the Rhode Island Fire Safety Code (450-RICR-00-00-1 through 10).
+The Chapters referencing construction standards will apply to either the Rhode Island Uniform Fire Code Standards, R.I.
 Gen. Laws Chapter 23-28.01, as referenced and amended NFPA 1 and NFPA 101 and those standards will apply when this code references such a section or requirement.
-These cross-references are not intended to impose any enforcement requirements on state or local fire officials, and any conflicts with the State Fire Safety Codes shall be resolved in favor of the stricter standard, and that standard shall be enforced by the appropriate designated authority having jurisdiction.
+These cross references are not intended to impose any enforcement requirements on State or local fire officials, and any conflicts with the State Fire Safety Codes shall be resolved in favor of the stricter standard, and that standard shall be enforced by the appropriate designated authority having jurisdiction.

-6) Energy Code.
-The provisions of the Rhode Island State Energy Conservation Code SBC-8-2019, (Part 8 of this Subchapter), shall apply wherever referenced in this code as International Energy Conservation Code, and shall apply to all matters governing the design, alteration and construction of buildings and systems for energy efficiency.
+6. Energy Code.
+The provisions of the Rhode Island State Energy Conservation Code SBC-8 2021, (Part 8 of this Subchapter), shall apply wherever referenced in this code as International Energy Conservation Code, and shall apply to all matters governing the design, alteration and construction of buildings and systems for energy efficiency.

-7) Building Code.
-The provisions of the Rhode Island State Building Code,SBC-1-2019 (Part 1 of this Subchapter), shall apply wherever referenced in this code as the International Building Code.
+7. Building Code.
+The provisions of the Rhode Island State Building Code,SBC-1 2021 (Part 1 of this Subchapter), shall apply wherever referenced in this code as the International Building Code.

-9) Existing Building Code.
-The provisions of the State Building Codes,SBC-1-2019 (Part 1 of this Subchapter), in conjunction with the State Rehabilitation Code, Part 20 of this Subchapter, and the Rhode Island Fire Safety Code (450-RICR-00-00-1 through 10) shall apply wherever referenced in this code as the International Existing Building Code.
+9. Existing Building Code.
+The provisions of the State Building Codes,SBC-1 2021 (Part 1 of this Subchapter), in conjunction with the State Rehabilitation Code, Part 20 of this Subchapter, and the Rhode Island Fire Safety Code shall apply wherever referenced in this code as the International Existing Building Code.

 Any and all such references to the various International Code Council family of code shall be substituted for the appropriate state code as indicated above.